gargi/Devops-Project/special/README.md

 1. Auto Scaling Docker Deployment
 =================================
 The infrastructure/proxy server node monitors the request per seconds for the deployed application.
 Based on the request per second threshold the infrastructure module will trigger autoscaling.
-The Redis container is on infrastructure node is used to store the instance count and IP:port of the production containers.
+The Redis container on infrastructure node is used to store the instance count and IP:port of the production containers.

 Scale Up
 --------